mirzask/cardi/content/cMRI/How to Read a Cardiac MRI.md

 ## Measure LV wall thickness

+- Dr. Saghir likes to do this in the [[How to Read a Cardiac MRI#`Function SAX` Measure ventricle size and EF|Function SAX]] module in Circle.
 - Measuring LV wall thickness using a SAX stack.
 It should be done at the thickest portion.
 According to Dr. Saghir, it is most commonly (“9 times out of 10”) thickest in the basal septum.

 # T1 weighted images